-I’m so grateful to have Shehla from The Blue Elephants joining us for our 30 Days of Cozy event.
-Shehla has been so sweet to offer her Flurry Wrist Warmers as a free crochet pattern – along with a special bonus offer for our 30 Days of Cozy bundle, the Flurry beanie!
+I’m so grateful to have Shehla from The Blue Elephants joining us for our Best of 30 Days of Cozy event.
+Shehla has been so sweet to offer her Flurry Wrist Warmers as a free crochet pattern – along with a special bonus for anyone who purchases her wrist warmers pattern…you’ll get the matching beanie pattern, too!

 Scroll on down to find the wrist warmers pattern and learn how you get your hands on both designs as printable PDF downloads!